How to Store Spinach in the Fridge?

 The best way to store spinach begins with selecting the best spinach.
 After all, if we care about keeping spinach fresh, we want to keep great spinach fresh, right?
 So choose spinach with green, crispy leaves.
 It should look as though it were picked only moments before you found it in the supermarket.
-You should buy organic spinach that hasn’t been affected or treated by pesticides.
+Try to buy organic spinach that hasn’t been affected or treated by pesticides.
 It should be firm and not wilted.
 Get rid of any wilting or damaged spinach for maximum freshness.

 Which type of spinach should I buy?

-The type of spinach you purchase will depend on the recipe you’re cooking.
+The type of spinach leaves you purchase will depend on the recipe you’re cooking.
 A thin and flexible stem will be from a younger plant, whilst a thicker, firmer stem will be from an older, mature plant.
 Both are equally good, but your recipe might suggest you need one over the other.
 Young plants are good for salads where the spinach is served raw.
 Older, or more mature spinach is great for cooking, and in soups.

 You should avoid bags that appear moist, as moisture causes the spinach to rot.
 Spinach generally deteriorates faster when stored in a plastic bag.
 Buy dry spinach and don’t wash it until you’re going to use it.
 Once you got your hands on the good stuff, now you need to think about the best way to store it in the refrigerator.

 How to store spinach in the fridge?

 The best way to store spinach in the fridge is to keep it free of packaging, out in the open, not in a drawer.
 You want to keep it away from excessive moisture.
 What’s best about this storage technique is that you always have a collection of spinach at your fingertips.
 You can simply grab a handful and use it straight away in your fresh salad or recipe.
 Give the leaves a quick rinse and a spin through the salad dryer.
 No prep work.
 Just fresh, crisp spinach leaves ready to be eaten.

 Which container should I use?